BACON: Band-limited Coordinate Networks for Multiscale Scene Representation

 \subsection{Initialization Scheme}

 Finally, we derive a principled initialization scheme that ensures the distribution of activation functions at the output of each layer is distributed uniformly at the beginning of training.
+While the proposed scheme and that of \textsc{Siren}~\cite{sitzmann2020siren} both involve sine non-linearities, our initialization explicitly accounts for Hadamard products in the architecture and the distribution of inputs to sine layers $g_i$.
 We compare our initialization scheme to the initialization proposed by Fathony et al.~\cite{fathony2020multiplicative} in Fig.~\ref{fig:initialization}.
 Our proposed scheme resolves a problem with vanishingly small activations for deep networks and results in standard normal distributed activations after each linear layer.

 In the supplemental, we provide an extended derivation, which we summarize as follows.
 Assume the input to the network is uniformly distributed $\mathbf{x}\sim\mathcal{U}(-0.5, 0.5)$, with $\boldsymbol{\omega}_i\sim\mathcal{U}(-B_i, B_i)$ and $\boldsymbol{\phi}_i\sim\mathcal{U}(-\pi, \pi)$, where we describe the distribution of each element of the matrix or vector.
 Then, $\boldsymbol{\omega}_i\mathbf{x} + \boldsymbol{\phi}_i$ is distributed as